jani87/AnnkissamLanguage/README.md

 ASSUMPTIONS

--Maximum of four word sentences from the words in the dictionary.
+- Maximum of four-word sentences from the words in the dictionary.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 CODE ISSUES TO FIX

--Removing hard coded spaces.
+- Removing hard coded spaces.
--Extending beyond four word sentences.
+- Extending beyond four-word sentences.
 Getting combinations without multiple for loops.